 Please note that the personnel costs declared per person and year must not exceed 100% of eligible personnel costs in order to prevent double funding.
 Hours that are not charged to EU projects will not be included in an audit.

 Art.
 6.2.A.2 GA: Costs for natural persons working under a direct contract with the beneficiary other than an employment contract

 Art.
 6.2.A.3 GA: Costs for personnel seconded by a third party against payment: This category only includes the secondment of employees by organisations which are not temporary work agencies and do not pursue financial interests, but not the provision of workers by professional agencies.

 Categories Art.
 6.2.A.4 GA (Costs for SME owners who do not receive a salary) and Art.
 6.2.A.5 GA (Costs of beneficiaries that are natural persons not receiving a salary) include costs for SME owners and natural persons not receiving a salary.
-They receive a fixed hourly rate for their services (see Downloads at the bottom of this page).
+They receive a fixed hourly rate for their services (more information can be found under "Downloads" (see below)).

 Temporary agency workers hired from agencies whose business model is to assign workers to user undertakings do not fall under the “personnel costs” category.
 These costs must be declared under “contracts” (cost category “other goods and services”) or “subcontracts”.

 Persons working under a contract for work or services and experts remunerated on a fee basis are also considered as “contracts” or “subcontracts”.

 Answer: Yes, complements for holding a management post are eligible.